-Let us consider the following situation, Gopi uses 4 cups of water to cook 2 cups of rice everyday.
+Gopi uses 4 cups of water to cook 2 cups of rice everyday.
 Oneday when some guests visited his house, he needed to cook 6 cups of rice.
 How many cups of water will he need to cook 6 cups of rice?
-Can you help him?

-We come across many such situations in our day-to-day life, where we observe changes in one quantity brings change in other quantity.
+We come across many such situations in our day-to-day life, where we observe change in one quantity brings change in other quantity.
 For example,

-- (i) What happens to the quantity of mid day meal needed if more number of students are enrolled in your school?
-More quantity of mid day meal is required. - (ii) If we deposit more money in a bank, what can you say about the interest earned?
+(i) What happens to the quantity of mid day meal needed if more number of students are enrolled in your school? more quantity of mid day meal is required.

+- (ii) If we deposit more money in a bank, what can you say about the interest earned?
 Definitely the interest earned also will be more. - (iii) What happens to the total cost, if the number of articles purchased decreases?
 Obviously the total cost also decreases. - (iv) What is the weight of 20 tea packets, if the weight of 40 tea packets is 1.6 kg?
 Clearly the weight of 20 tea packets is less.